google-deepmind/mujoco/doc/XMLreference.rst

    computed by the compiler but can also be overridden by specifying the extent attribute of :ref:`statistic
    <statistic>`.
 Internally the shadow-mapping mechanism renders the scene from the light viewpoint (as if it were a
    camera) into a depth texture, and then renders again from the camera viewpoint, using the depth texture to create shadows.
-The internal rendering pass uses the same near and far clipping planes as regular rendering, i.e. these clipping planes bound the cone or box shadow volume in the light direction.
+The internal rendering pass uses the same near and far clipping planes as regular rendering, i.e., these clipping planes bound the cone or box shadow volume in the light direction.
 As a result, some shadows (especially those very close to the light) may be clipped.
 :at:`active`: :at-val:`[false, true], "true"`